Youssef-Abdelsalam-2005/Youssef-Abdelsalam-2005/README.md

 - 👥🌍 [AI for humanity with biotech and accessibility]
 - 👾⚛️ [AI in quantum computing]

-🔭 I’m currently working on a portfolio
+🔭 I’m currently working on a portfolio<br>
 🌱 I’m currently learning Next.js

 ## 🌐 Socials: